kjosib/sophie/docs/ref/types.rst

     gives the name ``predicate`` to mean a function (of one argument) that returns a ``flag``.
     Alias types do not make constructors.

-Agent Types
+Role Types
-    This gives a type which some agent can implement.
+    This gives a type which some actor can implement.
-    At the moment, it's mostly useful with the foreign function interface, because agent definitions in the ``define:`` section implicitly define their own type.
+    At the moment, it's mostly useful with the foreign function interface, because actor definitions in the ``define:`` section implicitly define their own type.
     Example::

-        Console is agent:
+        Console is role:
             echo(list[string]);
             read(!(string));
             random(!(number));